redochka/nextjs-shopify-app-no-custom-server/README.md

 An example app built with NextJS that can be setup and deployed to production in seconds on Vercel.

+All the glory goes back to https://github.com/t-kelly/nextjs-shopify-app where I forked the project.

+The original repo is no more maintained and is not up-to-date with both shopify api and shopify node api changes.

+The app template in this repo is up-to-date, maintained, tested and working!
+Enjoy!

+## Why use this app template instead of the Shopify CLI official one?

+- Shopify CLI is generating an app that does not work out of the box.
+- App generated with shopify CLI is using old version of shopify node API and old version of all kind of dependencies (it still uses the koa-shopify-node-api dependency which is full of bug and being abandoned.
+Honest advice: stay away from this lib)
+- App generated with shopify CLI is using NextJS custom server which means that you can not publish to Vercel.
+You can publish to Heroku only.
+More over why using custom server when we can avoid it?
+- App generated with shopify CLI is extremely slow (due to ngrok and NextJS custom server, server side changes using the shopify official app take ages to reflect).
+Development experience is awful.
+While development speed using this app template is acceptable.
+Once the app is loaded, changes in both server side and client side are fast.
+- This app template uses the latest dependencies version and work out of the box :muscle: :sunglasses:

 ## Deploy your own

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Ft-kelly%2Fnextjs-shopify-app&env=NEXT_PUBLIC_SHOPIFY_APP_API_KEY,SHOPIFY_APP_API_SECRET_KEY&project-name=shopify-nextjs-app&repo-name=shopify-nextjs-app&integration-ids=oac_V3R1GIpkoJorr6fqyiwdhl17)